 Good grades and high test scores are definitely important, but if everyone that applies meets all the same criteria that you do, then finding a way to set yourself apart from the pack is just as important.

 When colleges make the admissions decision, they want a diverse student body of people with real interests and personalities, so as you get your applications together, don’t just highlight the obvious.
-Show those college admission officers something unique about you because one thing they’ll be looking for isn’t specified in any of their paperwork: the hook.
+Show those college admission officers something unique about you because one thing they’ll be looking for isn’t specified in any of their paperwork: the college acceptance hook.

 Unique attributes and the admission decision

-Your hook is a unique characteristic that sets you apart and makes your application jump off the pile.
+Your college acceptance hook is a unique characteristic that sets you apart and makes your application jump off the pile.
 It could be a personal attribute, like your ethnic heritage, or it might be an unusual hobby or job.
 The key is that it’s a little different, something that makes the admission committee remember your application and increases your chances of receiving a college admission letter.
 Some examples of possible hooks include: